 - a.
 2-step TB test

 - b.
+Flu Shot

+- c.
+Tdap

+- d.
+COVID-19 vaccinations

+- e.
 Background Check and/or Drug Screen

-- c.
+- f.
 A letter from your doctor stating your ability to perform an externship

-- d.
+- g.
 Proof of health coverage (a photocopy of your card is required)

-- e.
-Flu Shot

-3. CPR Certification
+- h.
+CPR Certification\\

-CPR Certification is included as part of program fees for all programs and classes are conducted on-campus.
+\\CPR Certification is included as part of program fees for all programs and classes are conducted on-campus.

-Hepatitis B Titer testing for students enrolled in the Dental Assisting and Dental Assisting Blended programs is included as part of the program fees and testing is scheduled at Northwestern Medicine facility or on-campus when available.
+\\Hepatitis B Titer testing for students enrolled in the Dental Assisting and Dental Assisting Blended programs is included as part of the program fees and testing is scheduled at Northwestern Medicine facility or on-campus when available.